MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 <img width="659" height="614" alt="Section 2 Q3" src="https://github.com/user-attachments/assets/b32b9c58-efc0-4565-8a7e-a0245c3eaeea" />

 - Functions:
-     - Joined `visit` and `billing` tales to calculate average stay length, average, cost per visit, and average cost per day per condition.
+     - Joined `visit` and `billing` tables to calculate average stay length, average, cost per visit, and average cost per day per condition.
 Used AVG() with ROUND() for clarity and precision, and derived per-day cost by dividing total charges by average LOS.
 Results were ordered by LOS and total charge to highlight the costliest and longest conditions first.

 - Insights Gained:
      - Similar to the previous query, conditions requiring intensive inpatient care (Kidney Failure, Stroke, Cancer, Heart Disease, and COVID) average the longest LOS at 3 nights.
 The top 4 conditions have the highest average cost per visit and cost per day with a steep drop off with COVID.